plutooo-gh/plutooo-gh/aboutme.md

 - ⚡ - Fun fact: I dont even know why I'am here

 - 🌐 - Current Projects:
--       Inter**T**panel (A team panel developed to connect teams international with an automatically translating system)
+-       InterTpanel (A team panel developed to connect teams international with an automatically translating system)

 - ☁️ - My Discord: currently not reachable due to some upcomming changes
 <!---